pingidentity/pingidentity-solution-stacks/docs/customer.md

   * You've completed the inital DevOps setup in [Get started](getStarted.md).
   * Docker running on either:
-    - (Recommended) A virtual host (such as a Scalr instance) having a minimum of 2 virtuals CPUs, 8 Gb of memory, and 50 Gb of volume space.
+    - (Recommended) A virtual host (such as a Scalr instance) having a minimum of 2 virtuals CPUs, 8 Gb of memory, and 60 Gb of volume space.
-    - A local machine with a 4-core CPU (more is better), 16 Gb of memory (4 Gb or more will be allocated to the stack), and 50 Gb of disk space.
+    - A local machine with a 6-core CPU, 16 Gb of memory (4 Gb or more will be allocated to the stack), and 60 Gb of disk space.

 ## What you'll do